Venture capital trusts (VCTs)

 VCTs invest in businesses that:

-However, the investment strategies employed by VCT managers differ enormously.
+However, the investment strategies employed by VCT managers differ from one VCT to another.

 If the VCT itself doesn’t comply with a range of conditions, both the VCT and the investors lose all the tax benefits.

 If you subscribe for new VCT shares – shares bought when the VCT launches or raises new money – you can get income tax relief.
-This tax relief can reduce your income tax bill to zero but there are limits on how much you can invest.
+In theory, this tax relief can reduce your income tax bill to zero but there are limits on how much you can invest in VCTs each year.

 If you buy shares on the secondary market (i.e. someone else owned them before you) you can’t get tax relief on your initial investment, but you can still get tax-free income and capital gains.